Pushkal17/pushkal17.github.io/index.md

 ### Recent Updates

+- Super excited to see that WIRED news covered our The Web Conference (WWW) 2020 paper.
+[Link](https://www.wired.com/story/right-left-news-site-ad-tracking/)

 - Thrilled with our paper acceptance at The Web Conference (WWW2020, Taipei).
 Joint work with KCL and Telefonica Research.
+[Pre-print](https://arxiv.org/abs/2002.00934)

 - Dec 2019: Invited talk on the analysis of Parliamentlive.tv at the R Conference organised by International Indian Statistical
 Association at IIT- Bombay (India).